googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 1. If the folder at the local path provided has been moved previously :
 Throws a `FileHasBeenMovedException` :
-    >" **FileHasBeenMovedException :** Folder Mapped to the local path provided has been moved to another location within the drive."
+    > **FileHasBeenMovedException :** Folder Mapped to the local path provided has been moved to another location within the drive.